-- Cleaned and inspected Inspected on a regular quarterly basis, as specified in the project's monitoring plan, with activities and results documented by site personnel.
-Cleaning and inspection frequency must, at a minimum, follow the manufacturers' recommendations. - Field checked for calibration accuracy by a third-party technician21 with the percent drift as found documented, using either a portable instrument (such as a pitot tube) or manufacturer specified guidance, at the end of but no more than two months prior to or after the end date of the reporting period22 - Calibrated by the manufacturer or a certified third-party calibration service per manufacturer's guidance or every 5 years when calibration frequency is not specified by the manufacturer.
+- Inspected on a quarterly basis, with activities documented. - Field checked for calibration accuracy by a third-party technician21 with the "as found" documented, using either a portable instrument (such as a pitot tube) or manufacturer specified guidance, at the end of but no more than two months prior to or after the end date of the reporting period22 - Calibrated by the manufacturer or a certified third-party calibration service per manufacturer's guidance or every 5 years when calibration frequency is not specified by the manufacturer.